onzfonz/comp227/src/content/5/en/part5a.md

 }
 ```

-The empty array as the parameter of the effect ensures that the effect is executed only when the component is rendered
+The empty array `[]` as the parameter of the effect ensures that the effect is executed only when the component is rendered
 [for the first time](https://reactjs.org/docs/hooks-reference.html#conditionally-firing-an-effect).

 Now a user stays logged in to the application forever.
 We should probably add a ***logout*** functionality, which removes the login details from the local storage.
-We will however leave it as an exercise.
+*We will leave it as an exercise, as it builds character* 🧐.

-It's possible to log out a user using the console, and that is enough for now.
+***It's possible to log out a user using the console***, and that is enough for now.
 You can log out with the command:

 ```js
 window.localStorage.removeItem('loggedTaskappUser')
 ```

-or with the command which empties `localStorage` completely:
+or with the command which empties `localStorage`:

 ```js
 window.localStorage.clear()